Seyi-roboticist/OluwaseyiR.github.io/Projects/RDKDC/README.md

 ## Team Members

 - Seyi R. Afolayan
-- Tarun Prasad
+- Tarun PrasadSenthilvel
-- Senthilvel Tushar Singh
+- Tushar Singh
 - Zachary Frey

 ## Acknowledgements

 We thank Jin Seob Kim, Ph.D., Senior Lecturer ME Dept. LCSR JHU, for his guidance and support throughout this project.

-For more detailed information on our algorithms, control schemes, and the results of our project, please refer to the included sections and figures within our repository.
+For more detailed information on our algorithms, control schemes, and the results of our project, please contact me!